 - Orange traffic cones can also be a heavy-duty toy for a donkey.

-- In summer months, you could add a baby pool to the donkey’s paddock and fill with water.
+- In the summer, you could add a baby pool to the donkey’s paddock and fill it with water.
 Let the donkeys “bob for apples” or other produce in the pool.

 - Speaking of pools, pool noodles can make good donkey toys!
 Just be sure they don’t tear off pieces of the foam and ingest it.

-- If you have the means, consider a dirt pile (or piles).
+- Consider a dirt pile (or piles) if you have the means.
 Yes, donkeys love baby mountains and playing “king of the hill.”

 Two-Week “Do One Thing” Example